 In the Right Place at the Right Time

 The year was around 1995.
 My husband and I were living in the Czech Republic and teaching English.
 Only a few short years before, the Iron Curtain had fallen.
 Everyone was learning English – it had replaced the compulsory Russian in all schools.
 We were grateful for the opportunity to teach English – even at the university – though some of our students were at only beginner to lower intermediate level.
-In those exciting days, it was easy for native English speakers to get jobs teaching English at all school levels – from elementary school through to university and adult education.
+In those days, it was easy for native English speakers to get jobs teaching English at all school levels – from elementary school through to university and adult education.
 Also, most of the former Russian teachers were now in crash-course education and ongoing training as English teachers.

 From our teaching, we had some ideas for a possible English conversation book and so decided to contact several educational publishers with a query letter.
 Fraus responded by return mail – which usually means rejection, but in this case, to our pleasant surprise, the response was positive!
 They requested specific subject and chapter proposals, which we submitted.
 About a year later, we visited Fraus Publishing in Plzen (west of Prague) on a cold winter’s day to discuss our proposal.
 Several of the small staff including the director gathered around a table and we all hammered out the details of the format, content and graphics.

-From that meeting, Let’s Talk was born – a black and white English conversation book with photos and drawings that finally came onto the market about three years later, in 1999.
+From that meeting, Let’s Talk was born – a black and white English conversation book with photos and drawings that finally came on the market about three years later, in 1999.
 We were pleasantly surprised and delighted at how well the book sold.
 Over 60,000 copies were purchased and the book was used in schools all over the Czech Republic and in neighbouring Slovakia.

 We gladly accepted the opportunity and dived into reworking the book – all from the comfort of our home.
-As a result, a new version of our first book was created, this time in blue-green duotone, and entitled Let’s Talk Anew.
+As a result, a new version of our first book was created, this time in blue-green duo-tone, and entitled Let’s Talk Anew.
 We’re grateful for the moderate sales, realizing that the English as a Second Language (ESL) market has totally changed with lots of competition as far as learning resources.

-Our vision for Let’s Talk has been twofold: Firstly, to help young people learn the skills for conversing in English, and secondly, to share with them timeless values for life in a rapidly changing world.
+Our vision for Let’s Talk had been twofold: Firstly, to help young people learn the skills for conversing in English, and secondly, to share with them timeless values for life in a rapidly changing world.
 The same vision is still reflected in Let’s Talk Anew.
 It is our hope that students using our book will not only find the book beneficial for mastering English conversation on a wide variety of themes, but also be helped in making sound choices in life that will bring them well-being and contentment on their life’s journey.